Tuition & Financial AidMilitary and veterans' benefits.

-Because WGU’s tuition rates are quite modest, most education benefits will generally be eligible for benefits that more than cover the full cost of tuition, fees, and books.
+Because WGU’s tuition rates are quite modest, most education benefits will generally be more than cover the full cost of tuition, fees, and books.

 After you are admitted to WGU, your Enrollment Counselor can direct you to WGU’s Military Support department for specific instructions on completing the necessary paperwork.

 WGU has been honored among the “Top Military-Friendly Colleges and Universities” for 10 consecutive years by Military Advanced Education & Transition Magazine.

 The competency-based degree programs at WGU are approved for Military Tuition Assistance.
 This approval was granted after a rigorous review by the Department of Defense that affirmed the substantive quality of WGU programs and the comparability of WGU’s competency units to traditional credit hours.

 Military personnel may apply for Tuition Assistance through their base education office or other standard methods.
 Your Enrollment Counselor can direct you to the MTA team in Admissions or WGU’s Military Support department to explain the process.